Jonas (footballer, born 1984): Valencia

 Due to a low release fee (€1.25 million), Jonas rescinded his contract with Grêmio, where he was finally transferred to Spanish club Valencia on 24 January 2011.
 His first goal for Los Che came on 27 February, scoring a late winner in a 2–1 away victory for Valencia against Athletic Bilbao.
 He scored his second goal in a match against Real Madrid on 24 April, which ended 3–6.

 On 1 November 2011, Jonas scored the second fastest goal in UEFA Champions League history by netting inside 10.5 seconds to give Valencia a 1–0 lead over Bayer Leverkusen.
-He fell just short of former Bayern Munich and Dutch national team striker Roy Makaay's record of 10.13 seconds that he set against Real Madrid in the 2006–07 edition of the tournament.
+He fell just short of former Bayern Munich and Netherlands national team striker Roy Makaay's record of 10.13 seconds that he set against Real Madrid in the 2006–07 edition of the tournament.
 Valencia won the match 3–1.

 Jonas scored both goals for Valencia in a 2–0 Champions League win against Lille on 2 October 2012.
 In the 2012–13 La Liga, he scored a personal-season high of 13 goals for Valencia.

 On 1 December 2013, Jonas hit an eight-minute hat-trick as Valencia defeated ten-man Osasuna in a home league match.
 On 1 September 2014, he rescinded his link with the club.